Steinantonio/DummyAutomation/README.md

 In order to run this you'll need the following :

 1 - Any IDE ( Preferably Vs Studio 2019 )  > Clone the solution to any repository you want;

+     * Will need to have the .net Framework installed 4.6.1 ( https://www.microsoft.com/pt-br/download/details.aspx?id=49982 )

 2 - You will need to have the following extensions installed;